kelseymara/Webmaster-Internship-2022/overview.md

 ```
 Errors such as these were things I fixed throughout the summer.
 I worked closely with the school divsiion masters and
 other interns to make sure my work matched all the ADA compliance and school divsion requirements.
 Every week we got assigned more tasks, such as updating the staff page with a custom HTML and CSS table
 containing all the new teachers.
-All of these tasks contributed to the objective to create a cohesiveness layout across all pages.
+All of these tasks contributed to the objective of creating a cohesiveness layout across all pages.